riyouuyt/Analyzing-eCommerce-Business-Performance-Using-SQL/README.md

 These recommendations are designed to improve our business's overall performance, customer satisfaction, and revenue growth.
 By focusing on high-revenue categories, enhancing customer engagement, optimizing payment methods, and proactively managing cancellations, we can position our eCommerce business for continued success and competitiveness in the market.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).

+These recommendations are designed to improve our business's overall performance, customer satisfaction, and revenue growth.
+By focusing on high-revenue categories, enhancing customer engagement, optimizing payment methods, and proactively managing cancellations, we can position our eCommerce business for continued success and competitiveness in the market.